 This section of the portal explores the boundaries of adaptation research and action.
-Tools presented here connect the work of academic, public and private sectors with the needs of communities and on-the-ground adaptation practitioners.
+Tools presented here to connect the work of academic, public, and private sectors with the needs of communities and on-the-ground adaptation practitioners.
 See links below to explore innovative ideas and tools that can be applied to better understand and adapt to the impacts of climate change in the Arctic region.

 AWRVI is an adaptive capacity index that integrates a range of community-specific water data to provide a holistic profile of vulnerability to changing water resources and a measure of adaptive capacity to respond to change.
-This research was made with support from Alaska Experimental Program to Stimulate Competitive Research (EPSCoR).
+This research was made with support from the Alaska Experimental Program to Stimulate Competitive Research (EPSCoR).